sanxfxteam/insta-bot/README.md

 # Instagram Discord Bot

 This Discord bot allows users to download and post images from an Instagram profile using the `/insta` command.
+The bot uses Instaloader to fetch images and is deployed as a Docker container.

 ## Prerequisites